Dunkin' Donuts Interview Questions

 A possible answer to this question is

-• Say you have excellent communication skills which will allow you to communicate responsibilities, provide feedback and recognize achievements.
+• Say you have excellent communication skills, allowing you to communicate responsibilities, provide feedback, and recognize achievements.

-• Mention you pay great attention to detail which will help you manage team members to meet guest needs.
+• You pay great attention to detail, which will help you manage team members and meet guest needs.

 • Finally, state you are a quick learner and will not have issues learning my tasks.